E-commerce

 Asynchronous queues

-When a partner is slow, do not block the entire order: retry strategies and a dead-letter queue for manual intervention.
+When a partner is slow, do not block the whole order: retry strategies and dead-letter queue for manual intervention.

 Observability